Pastlecry/Pastlecry/README.md

 + Arduino

 the projects I'm woking on right now:
+1. FireLemon
-1. NFT bazaar
+2. NFT bazaar
-2. Tengu
+3. Tengu
+4. FireVenom
+5.
-3. XSS vun exploiter
+6. XSS vun exploiter

 you can contact me using my Linkedin or discord and share your questions or ideas with me there :3 ...